kuku929/NeuralNetwork/README.md

 # Install

-for both cpu and gpu, the following instrucitons apply
+for both cpu and gpu, the following instructions apply
 assuming you are building for gpu:
 1. make a build directory inside gpu/
   ```bash